Eastcote House Gardens: Gardens

 A footbridge crossing the River Pinn and leading to Long Meadow was replaced in 2007; the original had been built in 1977.
 In 2008, the Friends of Eastcote House Gardens was formed to care for the gardens and ensure they remain protected.
 The group received a £24,000 grant from the Big Lottery Fund for the replanting of the gardens, which went ahead in April 2010.
 The Mayor of Hillingdon officially reopened the gardens on 17 July 2010.

 A survey completed in November 2009 found 50 types of trees in the gardens.
 Bats were found in the coach house during an ecological survey, but were not believed to be roosting there long-term.
 Species of birds observed in the gardens have included song thrush, jay, wren, robin, kingfisher and tawny owl.
 Mammals regularly observed include hedgehogs, grey squirrels and foxes.
 Butterflies including the holly blue and painted lady have been recorded.

-Hillingdon Council provided a £150,000 grant in September 2010 for the restoration of the buildings.
-In April 2011, the council joined with the Friends to seek funding of up to £1 million from the Heritage Lottery Fund, to support restoration work.
-It is planned that the coach house could be converted into a tea room.
+Hillingdon Council provided a £150,000 grant in September 2010 towards the restoration of the buildings.
+In April 2011, the council joined with the Friends of Eastcote House Gardens to seek funding of up to £1million from Heritage Lottery Fund, to support a full restoration project.

-The gardens received the Green Flag Award in 2011 following an earlier inspection.
+The gardens received the Green Flag Award in 2011 following an inspection.
 The flag was raised in a ceremony on 14 September 2011.